kolenyo2099/OSINT-evaluation_GUI/README.md

   - This API key should be saved as the value of "open_ai_key" in the keys.json file

 ## Usage:
+The main file (*evaluate.py*) is located in the \src\ folder, and has a positional argument of a username or a Threadreader URL as input.
+The other flags are optional and detailed below.
 ```
   py \src\evaluate.py [username or threadreader URL] [--force_scrape=] [--skip_scrape=] [--skip_evaluation=]
 ```
-It is possible to evaluate multiple items at once, seperated by a comma.
+It is also possible to evaluate multiple items at once, seperated by a comma.
 Usernames and individual threadreader URLs can be mixed.
 For example:
 ```
   py \src\evaluate.py bellingcat,tracelabs,https://threadreaderapp.com/thread/1649032534741663745
 ```